Kenna writes about the care of plants, both indoors and out. She wrote an orchid care booklet—a companion piece for workshops.

 Mealybugs - Tiny White Insects on Houseplants

 Mealybugs are obvious.
-Their little white cotton balls that contrast clearly against the green plant.
-If you have tiny white cotton balls on the plant and you are positive it is not a cotton plant, the plant has mealybugs.
+Their little white cotton balls contrast clearly against the green plant.
+If you have tiny white cotton balls on the plant and are positive it is not a cotton plant, the plant has mealybugs.

 Scales - Tiny Black Insects on Houseplants